coreyk/piinky/README.md

 1. Create an [OpenWeatherMap account](https://home.openweathermap.org/users/sign_up)
 2. Go to your [API keys](https://home.openweathermap.org/api_keys) page
 3. Generate a new API key for the 3.0 API
-4. Copy the key to your configuration (location TBD in config)
+4. Copy the key and add it to your configuration file: `~/dev/piinky/owm_config.json`

 Note: You'll have to enter billing info but you get 1000 requests per day for free, which is more than enough for Piinky.